kevinchoik/youbot_nodes/README.md

 Currently, valid inputs include:

- * `add name`: Introduces a box to the planning scene.
+ * `add name`: Introduces a box with id `name` to the planning scene.
 Once called, subsequent inputs will be prompted for the dimension and pose of the box.
 Dimension should be inputted in the format `x y z`, and pose should be inputted in the format `x y z r p y` or `x1 y1 z1 x2 y2 z2 w2`, explained above.

 ### my_hello_world